wiedehopf/readsb/README.md

 Data not related to the physical aircraft state are only forwarded every 500 ms (4 * `--net-beast-reduce-interval`).The messages of this output are normal beast messages and compatible with every program able to receive beast messages.

-## readsb Debian/Raspbian packages

-It is designed to build as a Debian package.

-### Actually building it
+### Debian package

-Build package with no additional receiver library dependencies: `dpkg-buildpackage -b`.
+- Build package with no additional receiver library dependencies: `dpkg-buildpackage -b`.

-Build with RTLSDR support: `dpkg-buildpackage -b --build-profiles=rtlsdr`
+- Build with RTLSDR support: `dpkg-buildpackage -b --build-profiles=rtlsdr`

 ## Building manually